 - Maternity care

 - Home nursing and care

-For more information about the compulsory excess, please view our online healthcare reimbursement schedule or read our insurance conditions (PDF).
+For more information about the compulsory excess, please view our online healthcare reimbursement page or read our insurance conditions.

 Payment of excess

 When you receive an invoice from your care provider and submit it to us, we will deduct your excess from our payment.
 If the healthcare you use is subject to a personal contribution, you first pay that contribution.
-The remaining sum first counts towards the compulsory excess and then towards any voluntary excess.
+The remaining sum counts towards the compulsory excess.
 The remainder is reimbursed.